My brilliant son recently brought to my attention a blog post by Thomas Umstattd Jr. entitled, “Why Courtship is Fundamentally Flawed.”

 Because groups are so critical to the development of extra-familial relationships in a person’s life, all parents have to make their children’s involvement in such settings a priority.
 It’s a priority on two fronts.
 First, parents must take seriously what groups they are allowing their children to be a part of so that counterproductive peer groups don’t arise.
 But second, parents need to provide ample opportunities for their children to be in these settings.
 If a family is a part of a small church with few other children of the same age, the onus is on the parents to find or create other avenues for their children to interact with people of the opposite sex.

 As I said earlier, a good father desires to see his children marry and marry well.
 My daughter is 13.
 My oldest son is 15.
 I am pondering daily where the candidates will come from for marriage.
-Don’t get me wrong, I think we’re years away from that point for even the 15 year old.
-But in the next 18-24 months, having a candidate-rich environment is going to become extremely important and I consider it one of my most critical responsibilities.
+Don’t get me wrong, I think we’re years away from that point for even the 15-year-old.
+But in the next 18-24 months, having a candidate-rich environment is going to become imperative, and I consider it one of my most critical responsibilities.

 At the end of this section, Thomas makes yet another block of comments that leaves me shaking my head.
 I want to quote it in its entirety:

-I’m going to follow this up with a post that lays out the why of courtship and what I think courtship should look like in the real world.
-I’ll also construct some hypothetical examples.
+I have followed up this post with a series on courtship that describes what I think courtship should look like in the real world.
 I think you’ll find it a valuable companion to this discussion.

-To conclude this response, I appreciate Thomas giving voice to the obvious frustration of some of his readers and peers, and creating a catalyst for constructive dialog on this very important topic.
+To conclude this response, I appreciate Thomas giving voice to the apparent frustration of some of his readers and peers, and creating a catalyst for constructive dialog on this vital topic.
 But courtship is not fatally flawed.
 That description would belong to dating.